 - Skinny dips: Most cheese- or sour-cream-based dips will blow your calorie budget and pile on a lot of unhealthy saturated fat.
 I serve black bean dip and hummus, which provide protein and fiber and keep saturated fat low.
 For example, Sabra Classic Hummus has just 35 calories and less than a gram of saturated fat per tablespoon compared to nearly two grams of saturated fat in a tablespoon of regular sour cream.
 I also use hummus for a stand-in for mayo on sandwiches and when making deviled eggs.

-- Holy guacamole!: This year, Americans will devour a record number of fresh avocados — 240 million — during Super Bowl week.
-That's fine by me, as I'll be enjoying plenty of guacamole too.
-A tablespoon of guacamole has about 30 calories and 2.5 grams of fat, most of which is beneficial monounsaturated fats.
-To make, here is my favorite guac recipe.
+- Guacamole: A tablespoon of guacamole has about 30 calories and 2.5 grams of fat, most of which is beneficial monounsaturated fats.

 - Salad pizza: It won't be game day without pizza, but did you know that just two slices from some delivery chains set you back nearly 600 calories?
 I make my own lighter pizzas with a store-bought whole-wheat crust that I bake with fresh mozzarella, red onion, and olives.
 Once baked, I top it with a fresh arugula salad.